 “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.” – John Muir

-We witness this by leaving nature alone in its wonder… a term coined “rewilding” by environmentalist George Monibot.
-In the case of wolves being a top predator, it’s because of a phenomenon called a Trophic Cascade–a pattern that follows the interruption of the flow of a food chain from top-to-bottom.
-In this case, top predators have the largest effect on the environment around them.
 When wolves were removed from Yellowstone National Park, the biodiversity of its 3,468 square miles dwindled.
-Small predators began to dominate, killing rodents and fish while leaving the elk population entirely free of population control outside of human hunting.
-As a result, the elk, too big in number to be supported, destroyed what was once lush vegetation.
-River banks became unstable.
+Small predators began to dominate, killing rodents and fish while leaving the elk population entirely free to grow–their only population control now relying on human hunting.
+As a result, the elk, too big in number to be supported by the park’s resources, destroyed what little lush vegetation there was.
+Without vegetation, river banks became unstable and eroded.
 Trees couldn’t grow.
-As a result, the animals that relied on the vegetation of the park left in search of food or died of starvation.
+As a result of the lack of nutrients, the animals that relied on the vegetation of the park left in search of food or died of starvation.

-The wolves also killed coyotes, which made room for rodents to enter the equation–then the rodents, fish, and ducks attracted Bald Eagles, weasels, badgers, and even other raptors.
+The wolves also killed coyotes, which made room for rodents to return.
+The rodents then attracted ducks, Bald Eagles, weasels, and badgers.
 And lastly, after a few years, the rivers themselves began to change their structure and activity–their banks calmed by the vegetation.
 The rivers slowed and stabilized because the plants around them prevented soil erosion.
 That action, in turn, created more pools which, in turn, created even more habitats for the animals.
-And the great thing?
-The elk population is just fine because of the wolves strategic hunting; even bears are doing better because of the variety of berries and other animals introduced.
 The situation in Yellowstone is eye-opening because it shows us how fragile and connected things are.
 A single species, just one, changed the geography of an area simply by existing in it.
 By removing and reintroducing a species, we bear witness to the direct correlation of cause and effect in ecosystem chains.
 It echoes the words of naturalist John Muir, who said, “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”